allanhortle/spruce/README.md

 They are isolated elements that define the styling for a single object.
 A widget, a button or an image carousel.
 It doesn't matter where the components are placed they will look the same.

 * Component class names begin with a capital letter.
 * Components are isolated.
 They do not rely on class hierarchy or relationships with other Components.
+* Components are defined in a single file per Component.

 ```scss
 .Button {